GXQ1223/GXQ1223/README.md

 - 👋 Hi, I’m @GXQ1223
-- 👀 I’m interested in AI, Design, DSA, coding, doing project and running marathon!
+- 👀 I’m interested in AI, Design, DSA, coding, doing project and running marathons!
 - 🌱 I’m currently learning computer science in University of Pennsylvania
 - 💞️ I’m looking to collaborate on exciting projects on utilizing AI to empower programmers, designers
-- 📫 How to reach me ...
+- 📫 How to reach me linkedin: linkedin.com/in/xiaoqingguo
 - 😄 Pronouns: Xiaoqing Guo
 - ⚡ Fun fact: I have been a professional architect for 6 years